OpenMaps/MIT-campus-coffee/README.md

 A few adjustments I made when running through this tutorial:

 - Step 1.d - I used Bower for installing Leaflet.
 It's prudent to become familiar with Bower since many common packages can be easily installed with its use.
-Using command line, inside my working folder, I entered the following:
+Using command line, inside my working directory, I entered the following:

 		bower install leaflet